-You'll only receive instant approval for a credit card if you meet the eligibility requirements and provide all of the relevant documents.
-If you have a bad credit score or are unable to meet the eligibility requirements, you won't be accepted.
-If you have a bad credit history, you can work on improving your credit score or consider an alternative for applicants with poor credit.
-As rejected applications can hurt your credit score even further, it's important to consider these conditions before applying.
+Make sure you check the eligibility criteria for any credit card you want to apply for.
+If you have a bad credit score and are unable to meet the eligibility requirements for a credit card, your application won't be approved.
+If you have a bad credit history, you can work on improving your credit score or consider an alternative form of credit.
+As rejected applications can further damage your credit score, it's important to consider these conditions before applying.

 How do instant approval credit cards work?

 When you apply for a credit card online, you can often get a response within 60 seconds of hitting 'submit'.
 If your application is successful, this is the closest you can get to an instant approval credit card in Australia.

 Credit card issuers that offer "instant" approval aim to respond as quickly as possible.
 With an "instant" credit card application, the bank or card provider assesses key details from your application and credit history within a few seconds.